How hooks work

 - Step 1: The first step is where we will call

-value which is a tuple of the state current value and the dispatch function (setState
+useStatevalue which is a tuple of the state current value and the dispatch function (setState).

 Let's take a look at how this function is implemented: